Triticale: In fiction

 An episode of the popular TV series Star Trek, "The Trouble with Tribbles", revolved around the protection of a grain developed from triticale.
 This grain was named "quadro-triticale" by writer David Gerrold at the suggestion of producer Gene Coon, with four distinct lobes per kernel.
-In that episode Mr. Spock correctly attributes the ancestry of the nonfictional grain to 20th-century Canada.
+In that episode Mr. Spock attributes the ancestry of the nonfictional grain to 20th-century Canada.

 Indeed, in 1953 the University of Manitoba began the first North American triticale breeding program.
 Early breeding efforts concentrated on developing a high-yield, drought-tolerant human food crop species suitable for marginal wheat-producing areas.
 (Later in the episode, Chekov claims that the fictional quadro-triticale was a "Russian invention".)

 A later episode titled "More Tribbles, More Troubles", in the animated series, also written by Gerrold, dealt with "quinto-triticale", an improvement on the original, having apparently five lobes per kernel.

 Three decades later the spinoff series Star Trek: Deep Space Nine revisited quadro-triticale and the depredations of the Tribbles in the episode "Trials and Tribble-ations".